Pennsylvania fire departments facing volunteerism emergency

 On the Council’s makemeafirefighter.org, Hirsh said departments can create their own web portal and citizens can look up their local fire departments to see if there is a need for volunteers.

-“Once you make people aware of the need, I think people will step up and volunteer,” said Hirsh.
+“Once you make people aware of the need, I think people will step up and volunteer,” Hirsh said.
 “We have to make sure people know we have a need.
 I refuse to believe that volunteering is a thing of the past.
 Communities like mine and across the nation, they just don’t have the call volumes to justify more.”

+Consolidation and paid firefightersDepartments where volunteerism is falling have two choices: Consolidation and regionalization or converting to a paid fire department.

+Consolidation and regionalization, pooling manpower and resources of two or more departments into one, works best with smaller, less densely populated areas, experts said.

 The National Volunteer Fire Council reported that the time donated by volunteer firefighters saves localities across the country an estimated $46.9 billion per year.
 The cost of switching to a paid or career firefighting model is not necessarily feasible, fire leaders said.